webdev1001/malcolm/README.md

 ## Widget Page Template

 Malcolm comes with a widget Page Template.
-To use it, publish an empty page, select the Widget Page Template from the drop down menu then start adding widgets to it.
+To use it, publish an empty page using the Widget Page Template from the drop down menu then start adding widgets to it.
 Refer to the Demo site for an example.

 ## Configuring the widgets as seen on the Demo site